 The VDR gene, as well as other genes associated with vitamin D, plays a role in gut microbiome diversity.
 VDR knockout mice had a 42% decrease in microbiome diversity index.
 That is pretty huge.
 Parabacteroides is one of the taxa that is affected by VDR genetic variants; it feeds on resistant starch, so adding in fiber and resistant starch might help encourage that microbe if you have decreased VDR. [study]

 Testing Vitamin D levels:

 If you haven’t recently tested your vitamin D level, it is an easy and fairly inexpensive blood test.
-If you are in the US, there are lots of online sites where you can order lab tests without doctor’srs order.
-If you are close to a LabCorp testing site, Walk In Lab usually offers the Vitamin D test for around $50 (check for specials and coupons), as does Direct Labs.
-Accesa Labs uses Quest for their blood draws if that is closer to you.
-For all of these online lab companies, be sure to shop around and check for coupons; they all run specials fairly often.
+If you are in the US, there are lots of online sites where you can order lab tests without doctor’s order such as Walk-In labs.
+You can even order a vitamin D test from Amazon and test your levels at home.

 More to Read:

 - Vitamin D: Production, Metabolism, and Mechanisms of Action

 - Vitamin D: Fact Sheet For Health Professionals (NIH)

 - What is vitamin D?